 Although earning a master’s forensic psychology degree may be sufficient for some positions, in general, you will need to earn a doctoral degree in psychology in order to pursue a career as a forensic psychologist.

 There are several different education paths you can choose to become qualified to pursue a career as a psychologist.
 You can complete a Ph.D. in psychology or a Doctor of Psychology (Psy.D.) degree.
-The Ph.D. in psychology is a research degree.
+The Ph.D. in forensic psychology is a research degree.
 Students must take a comprehensive exam and create a dissertation based on their own original research.
 A Psy.D. is different because it’s a clinical degree that is often based on practical, “real life” work and exams rather than research and a dissertation.
 It can take students a minimum of 5 to 7 years to earn their doctoral degree in psychology, which is usually preceded by a bachelor’s degree and master’s degree.

 If you enroll in an Online Forensic Psychology Degree, you would most likely take courses that delve into:

 - Practicing and applying forensic psychological theories and methods<

 - Enhancing your ability to identify and interact with mentally ill individuals